 Chelle's expert tip: In winter season, head out for Stan's Sunday Funday, featuring the slightly crazed Buzzard Lope - the local version of Chicken Dance.

 You cannot get any more Florida than a thatched roof tiki bar on the beach, and Capri Fish House is one of the few in the Naples area.
 You will hear it referred to as a "chickee," a genuine product made by Seminole Indians.
 It is a popular spot for boaters out to wet their whistle and grab a burger or fried seafood basket.
 But its little bay-side beach also makes it popular among families, who come for weekend watersports and live music.
 They can rent kayaks and paddleboards there and make a day of it.
 At the bar, things stay simple with draft and bottled beer, sangria, rum runners, margaritas, bloody marys and pina coladas.
-Live music entertains Tuesday through Sunday.
+Live music entertains nightly and all day Sunday.
 There's also an indoor dining room for those who prefer air conditioning.

 Recommended for Beach Bars because: The ultimate in casual beach bar, it boasts the added convenience of bayside boat access.